proto-ai-lab/CSE_4535_Fall_2021/project1/README.md

 #### Fields

+- `pois[0].id`: Very IMPORTANT attribute, data files are created using this.
 - `pois[0].screen_name` : Screen name of the POI, get it from `twitter.com` .
 - `pois[0].country` : Country of the POI.
 - `pois[0].count` : The number of tweets that you want to collect for a POI.